Holiday

 Source: @mrscofieldandco

 Christmas can be pure magic and there are tons of creative ways to celebrate with your family.
-The beauty of this holiday is the convergence of old and new traditions, which can be either extravagant or budget friendly.
-Because of all the joy associated with Christmas, naturally, our kids cannot wait for the 25th of December to arrive.
-For them, it feels like an eternity until the moment they can wake up and see the magic of Christmas morning.
+The beauty of this holiday is the convergence of old and new family traditions, which can be either extravagant or budget friendly.
+If you have little kids, you’ve likely already heard of the Elf on the Shelf.
+And if you’re like me, you’re already looking for funny Elf on the Shelf ideas.

 What is Elf on the Shelf?

 The Elf on the Shelf franchise started with the namesake book The Elf on the Shelf by Carol V. Aebersold and Chanda A. Bell sold at your local bookstore, the official Elf on the Shelf website, or on Amazon.
-If you buy the official starter kit, the book includes your very own scout elf specifically designed for whichever “elf look” your little one desires.
-There are a variety of elves based on eye color, skin color, and sex, and they even have books in Spanish!
+If you buy the official starter kit, the book includes your own scout elf specifically designed for whichever “elf look” your little one desires.
+A variety of elves are available, based on eye color, skin color, and sex, and they even have books in Spanish!

 Once you purchase the book and its companion elf, you are set to formally adopt the elf into your family.
 Included in the kit is a keepsake box and an adoption certificate (see “arrival” section below for more ideas) where you can document this special occasion for your child to remember every Christmas.